Daddy Cool (Boney M. song)

-"Daddy Cool" is a song produced and co-written by Frank Farian who had founded the group Boney M. to visually perform to his songs on TV and while touring discos.
+"Daddy Cool" is a song produced and co-written by Frank Farian, who had founded the group Boney M. to visually perform to his songs on TV and at discos.
 Farian also provided the male voice parts on the record.
 The song was included on their debut album Take the Heat off Me.
-It was a 1976 hit and a staple of disco music and became Boney M.'s first hit in the United Kingdom.
+It was a 1976 hit and a staple of disco music and Boney M.'s first hit in the United Kingdom.

 The second Boney M. single, it was released in 1976 and made no major impact at first.
-After a presentation on the German Musikladen TV show in September that year, the single became a hit, topping several European charts.
+After a presentation on the German TV show Musikladen in September that year, the single became a hit, topping several European charts.
 It reached number six in the UK charts and number 65 in the United States Billboard Hot 100.
 The single also topped the German charts and reached the Top 20 in Canada.
 It proved to be the band's major European breakthrough.

 Background

-"Daddy Cool" was a novelty gimmick record with an unusual, percussive intro by producer Frank Farian doing rhythmic tic-tic-tics and playing on his teeth with a pencil.
-Farian also sang all male voice parts (Bobby Farrell always danced to full playback).
-His characteristic deep voice sings: "She's crazy like a fool..." and is answered by the multilayered voices of Liz Mitchell and Marcia Barrett: "...wild about Daddy Cool".
-This line has been misheard by listeners as "...what about Daddy Cool", so much so that the band started singing it that way during live performances.
+"Daddy Cool" was a novelty gimmick record with an unusual, percussive intro by Farian doing rhythmic tic-tic-tics and playing on his teeth with a pencil.
+Farian also sang all the male voice parts (Bobby Farrell always danced to full playback).
+His characteristic deep voice sings: "She's crazy like a fool" and is answered by the multilayered voices of Liz Mitchell and Marcia Barrett: "wild about Daddy Cool".
+This line was misheard by listeners as "what about Daddy Cool", so much so that the band started singing it that way during live performances.
 The bass riff kicks in and builds to the instrumental theme followed by the repetitive, nursery rhyme-like verse and chorus twice.

-The song breaks down into a spoken passage by Farian before it goes back into the bass riff and repeats the verse and chorus for the last time.
-With its slightly hypnotic, repetitive bassline and strings and likewise repetitive, bright female vocals, the track is highly typical of mid-1970s "Munich disco".
+The song breaks down into a spoken passage by Farian before the bass riff returns and the verse and chorus repeat for the last time.
+With its slightly hypnotic, repetitive bass line and strings and likewise repetitive, bright female vocals, the track is highly typical of mid-1970s "Munich disco".

-Originally, Hansa Records wanted Boney M.'s cover of Bob Marley's "No Woman, No Cry" as the A-side of the single but Farian - seeing that his own song was the clear winner when testing both tracks in his discothèque in St. Ingbert – managed to persuade the record company to have it his way.
-In the US, Hungary and Japan (where the single wasn't released until November), the single was backed by the album track "Lovin' or Leavin'".
-In East Germany the record was released in 1977, backed by their next hit "Sunny".
+Originally, Hansa Records wanted Boney M.'s cover of Bob Marley's "No Woman, No Cry" as the A-side of the single but Farian—seeing that his own song was the clear winner when testing both tracks in his discothèque in Sankt Ingbert—persuaded the record company to have it his way.
+In the US, Hungary, and Japan (where the single was released in November), the single was backed by the album track "Lovin' or Leavin'".
+In East Germany, the record was released in 1977, backed by Boney M.'s next hit, "Sunny".